Mongruel/case-bees/README.md

 No significante changes were made in the dataframe.
 Except column name changes, switching null values with 'Not informed' and removing 2 null columns.

+## Cloud Setup
+This project was made using Azure cloud.
+Resources necessary to run:
+- Azure Key Vault
+- Azure Data Factory
+- Azure Databricks
+- Azure Storage Account

+1. Setup Azure Storage account and create a folder directory "brz/breweries";
+2. Setup Azure Key Vault and add a secret with Storage Account key;
+3. Setup Azure Data Factory
+    - Create 2 linked services.
+One to get data from HTTP and one to send data to Azure Storage.
+Create variables as you see fit;
+    - Create 2 datasets, one to use with HTTP and one to send it to Azure Storage.
+Create variables as you see fit;
+    - Create a pipeline that get data from provided URL and sends it to the Storage created in the path "brz/breweries/file_name-YYYY-mm-DD" model.
+Create variables as you see fit;
+    - Schedule it to run everyday at 5 am UTC.
+4. Setup Databricks resource
+    - Link Databricks to Azure Key Vault;
+    - Create notebookts treating the data;
+    - Schedule jobs brz_svr and svr_gld to run respective pipelines.

 ## Challenges and improvements
 - Better understanding of the business case;
 - Implement data quality;